 If you want to take a direct flight to Dubai you can do it from Madrid, whose approximate duration is from 7 to 9 hours, or from Barcelona, which will be around 7 h.
 Regarding the price, from 300-odd you can find the ticket.

 On the other hand, to go to Abu Dhabi from Spain you can also take direct flights from Madrid and Barcelona.
 The price will be from 400 € and the flight takes approximately 6:20 h. from Barcelona and 6:40 h. from Madrid.

 To go to Dubai you will obviously need a passport but no visa as long as you stay a maximum of 90 days.
 On the other hand, to go to Abu Dhabi you will need a visa even when you are in transit at the airport.
 This can be provided to you at the airport when you land.
 For this, you will have to go to the immigration office.

 Excursions from Dubai to Abu Dhabi

-If after reading this post you decide to stay in Dubai but visit Abu Dhabi, remember as I mentioned at the beginning of the post, that both cities are about an hour and a half away and there are numerous companies that organize excursions to Abu Dhabi from Dubai.
-They are usually full day tours and start early in the morning.
-Along these tours you will see, among other places, the Sheikh Zayed Mosque, the Heritage Village, the Ferrari World and the Louvre Abu Dhabi.
+If after reading this post you decide to stay in Dubai but visit Abu Dhabi, remember as I mentioned at the beginning of the post, that both cities are about an hour and a half away and it is also possible to travel in an organized tour to Abu Dhabi from Dubai.
+They are usually a full day and start early in the morning.
+During these tours you will see, among other places, the Sheikh Zayed Mosque, the Heritage Village, Ferrari World and the Louvre Abu Dhabi.